Are you suffering from an injury, or were you diagnosed with a severe health condition that has made it unlikely you will return to work?

 You also need to complete a thorough application that clearly shows why you qualify for a TPD payout.

-You can follow our 7-step guide to help you master the TPD claims process.
+Our free 7-step guide will help you throughout the TPD claims process.

 Why do TPD claims get rejected?